DomosHaidou/coderoncode/_drafts/functional-programming-the-paradigm-for-the-next-generation.markdown

 This technique is extremely common in elixir, handle each edge case in a separate function head.
 No need to worry about complicated control structures.

-Now, I could argue the resulting code is cleaner and I dare to say more elegant, but before making statements like that, let's make our little example more interesting, and change the array to the following values:
+Now, I could argue the resulting code is cleaner and I dare to say more elegant, but before making statements like that, let's make our example more interesting, and change the array to the following values:

 ```php
 $sumList = [5,'four',2,'ten','one',28,6,'five'];